steinim/writings/hva_kan_vi_laere_av_conway.md

 > From experience we know that the two men, if they are well chosen and survive the experience, will give us a better system.

-Å bemanne opp med fler folk i et _pågående_ prosjekt for å kompensere for at oppgaven ikke løses raskt nok er enda værre, noe Fred Brooks også forklarer i "The Mythical Man-Month".
+Å bemanne opp med fler folk i et _pågående_ prosjekt for å kompensere for at oppgaven ikke løses raskt nok er enda verre, noe Fred Brooks også forklarer i "The Mythical Man-Month".

 > Adding manpower to a late software project makes it later.
 >